federicozappone/sun_sensor_heading_estimation/README.md

 This program has been tested using a Raspberry PI 4 and a camera module with fisheye lens.

-We use the standard VideoCapture from OpenCV which supports most USB and RPI cameras.
+I used the standard VideoCapture from OpenCV which supports most USB and RPI cameras.

-We assume a "static" camera looking upward, if you wish to use this in a real world application (e.g. a rover) you need to update the camera orientation for every frame.
+The program assumes a "static" camera looking upward.
+If you wish to use this in a real world application (e.g. a rover) you need to update the roll and pitch for every frame using an AHRS.

 The system could be augmented with a GPS sensor to acquire the current location in real time.